apache/trafficserver/doc/appendices/command-line/traffic_ctl.en.rst

    Display all the known information about a configuration record.
 This includes the current and default values, the data type, the record class and syntax checking expression.

+   Error output available if  ``--format pretty`` is specified.

 .. program:: traffic_ctl config
 .. option:: diff [--records]

    Display configuration records that have non-default values.
-The --records* flag has the same behavior as :option:`traffic_ctl config get --records`.
+The ``--records`` flag has the same behavior as :option:`traffic_ctl config get --records`.

 .. program:: traffic_ctl config
 .. option:: get [--records] RECORD [RECORD...]

    Display the current value of a configuration record.

+   Error output available if ``--format pretty`` is specified.

 .. program:: traffic_ctl config get
 .. option:: --records